Design Principles Guide by Andi Gugu

 Complementary

 Colors directly opposite on the wheel create maximum contrast and vibrant, energetic looks.
-Use sparingly, best for calls-to-action and highlighting the most important element.
+Use sparingly, best for calls-to-action and single key highlights.
+When overused, complementary pairs vibrate uncomfortably and exhaust the viewer's eyes.

 Analogous

 Adjacent colors on the wheel create harmonious, serene, and cohesive designs.
-This is the most common palette in nature.
-Excellent for backgrounds and content-heavy interfaces.
+The most common palette in nature.
+Excellent for backgrounds and content-heavy interfaces where the color palette shouldn't compete with the content it contains.

 Triadic

 Three evenly spaced colors create balanced, vibrant, and visually rich designs.
-Requires careful proportioning, use one color as dominant and the others as supporting accents.
+Requires careful proportioning, use one as dominant (60%), one as secondary (30%), and one as accent (10%).
+The triadic palette is inherently dynamic and playful.

 Monochromatic

-Variations of a single hue, different tints, tones, and shades, create sophisticated, unified, and elegant designs.
-Often used in luxury branding for its refined restraint.
+Variations of a single hue, different tints, tones, and shades, creating sophisticated, unified, and elegant designs.
+Often used in luxury branding for its refined restraint and quiet confidence.
+The easiest harmony to apply, and the hardest to make exciting.

 Split-complementary

-A color plus the two adjacent to its complement, softer contrast than a direct complement, but still vibrant.
-A more forgiving version of complementary harmony for beginners.
+A base color plus the two colors adjacent to its complement.
+Softer contrast than a direct complementary pair, but still vibrant and dynamic.
+A more forgiving entry point for designers learning to use high-contrast palettes with confidence.

 Tetradic